stomp/stomp-spec/src/stomp-specification-1.1.md

     hello queue a^@

-`MESSAGE` frames should include a [`content-length`](#Header_content-length) header and a [`content-type`](#Header_content-type) header if a body is present.
+`MESSAGE` frames SHOULD include a [`content-length`](#Header_content-length) header and a [`content-type`](#Header_content-type) header if a body is present.

-`MESSAGE` frames will also include all user defined headers that were present when the message was sent to the destination in addition to the server specific headers that may get added to the frame.
+`MESSAGE` frames will also include all user defined headers that were present when the message was sent to the destination in addition to the server specific headers that MAY get added to the frame.
 Consult your server's documentation to find out the server specific headers that it adds to messages.

 ### RECEIPT